nounsDAO/nouns-diligence/reports/proposal-37.md

 While this proposal description is accurate, there's a small clarification to be made:

-The Noun supply is off by 1 compared to Noun IDs, so this change would allow single vote holders to submit a proposal prior to the existence of the Noun with ID **399**, when the total Noun supply is 400.
+The Noun supply is off by 1 compared to Noun IDs.
+This change would allow single vote holders to submit a proposal prior to the existence of the Noun with ID **399**, when the total Noun supply is 400.
 Without this change, proposals created following the minting of Noun **199** will require 2 votes, when the total Noun supply is **200**.

 ## Execution Risks